-For the Mercer Sustainable Global Equity Fund there is an expectation, and evidence to date of a 53% lower carbon intensity outcome than its benchmark.
-There are no formal targets currently in place for other portfolios at this stage.
-Where possible, Mercer DSE aims to have lower carbon intensity scores for our funds vs. the benchmark and will investigate and engage with funds/sub- investment managers where the score is higher.
-However, we also recognise the shortfalls and inconsistencies that remain in carbon disclosures by companies and the many metrics that manager portfolios are being considered against, so carbon footprint data is typically used as an engagement tool.
+There are no formal targets currently in place at this stage.
+Where possible, Mercer DSE aims to have carbon intensity scores for passive funds which are in line with the benchmark.
+We also recognise the shortfalls and inconsistencies that remain in carbon disclosures by companies and the many metrics that manager portfolios are being considered against, so carbon footprint data is typically used as an engagement tool.